mklabs/tabtab/readme.md

 > wip

 - Binary to manage and discover completion
-- Chainable API
-- No API
+- Automatic completion from help output
 - `tabtab install` in package.json install script creates the completion file on user system
 - Automatic completion with package.json `completion|tabtab` property